Speed is of the essence in IPO roadshow tour scramble

 Anxious to reach market before their competitors, company executives and their bankers are embarking on whistle-stop tours of financial hubs such as London, New York, Boston and Singapore, each costing 250,000 euros ($334,000) to 350,000 euros or more.

-"You're getting to the market much quicker before a window might close," said roadshow project director Fallon Painter, citing the example of Russian hypermarket chain Lenta, which squeaked through its initial public offering (IPO) the same week that Russia entered Crimea.
+"You're getting to the market much quicker before a window might close," said roadshow project director Fallon Painter, citing the example of Russian hypermarket chain Lenta (LNTAq.L), which squeaked through its initial public offering (IPO) the same week that Russia entered Crimea.

 Bankers are expecting a busy second half after strong equity markets helped European IPO issuance levels to more than triple in the first half of 2014 against the same period last year, with 130 companies selling $41.2 billion of new shares - the highest since 2007, Thomson Reuters data show.

-The wave of issuances helped to compensate investment banks for weak trading revenues, with Goldman Sachs, JP Morgan and Deutsche Bank taking the top three positions for European IPOs by deal value.
+The wave of issuances helped to compensate investment banks for weak trading revenues, with Goldman Sachs (GS.N), JP Morgan (JPM.N) and Deutsche Bank (DBKGn.DE) taking the top three positions for European IPOs by deal value.

-With such a large number of IPOs, companies are battling for investors' time and bankers sometimes try to steal appointments.
-To avoid such shenanigans, which can cause problems with rivals, roadshow companies are hired to deal with scheduling problems.
+With such a large number of IPOs, companies are battling for investors' time and bankers sometimes try to steal one another's appointments.
+To avoid such shenanigans, which can cause problems with rivals, companies such as Media Tree are hired to deal with scheduling problems.

-The IPO process has also become more tricky post-recession because of increased regulatory scrutiny, lower fees and larger numbers of banks running deals, a former IPO banker said.

-"The amount of time and effort has increased," the banker said. "(But) face to face meetings are still really important".
+"It turns sometimes into a little bit of a rat race," Painter said.
+"But it's not convenient for them (the bankers) to have a spat when they have to see each other's faces on a new deal in a week's time."

 The emergence of large institutional investors and growing pools of private wealth in Asia and the Middle East has also expanded the number of cities that need to be visited, meaning that management teams sometimes split up to cover more ground.

-But such a division of labor can be counter-productive, says Aquico Wen, a former Legg Mason fund manager and founder of Asia-focused fund firm Victoire.
+But such a division of labour can be counter-productive, says Aquico Wen, a former Legg Mason fund manager and founder of Asia-focused fund firm Victoire.

 "An investor gets an incomplete picture of the management team if the chief executive heads one delegation and the chief financial officer another," Wen said.

-Businesses wishing to list also face a tougher sales pitch following poor aftermarket performances from the likes of British retirement group Saga and Spanish industrial testing company Applus, which have made investors increasingly choosy about which offers they back.
+Businesses wishing to list also face a tougher sales pitch following poor aftermarket performances from the likes of British retirement group Saga (SAGAG.L) and Spanish industrial testing company Applus (APPS.MC), which have made investors increasingly choosy about which offers they back.

 CRUCIAL SALES TOOL